FameOz-1/se_project_todo-app/README.md

-# Simple Todo App
+# The Simple Todo App

 A simple, interactive to-do list application built with modern JavaScript, CSS, and HTML.
 This project demonstrates clean code structure, accessibility, and responsive design using BEM methodology and ES6 classes.

 ## Description

-Simple Todo App allows users to manage their daily tasks efficiently.
+The Simple Todo App allows users to manage their daily tasks efficiently.
 Users can add new to-do items, mark them as completed or uncompleted, and delete them.
 Each to-do item can also have an optional due date.
 The app features a modal form for adding new tasks, real-time form validation, and accessibility enhancements.

 ## Features